-3.2.3 Entry-Level Participants and New Entrants
+3.2.3.
+Entry-Level Participants and New Entrants

-- PCGFSS respondents perceived a lack of new entrants and young people in the groundfish fishery; the sale and purchase of vessels and limited entry permits have been infrequent since the catch share program was put in place in 2011.
-Many participant said that new entrants faced cost barriers that may prevent them from entering the fishery. - Some interviewees lamented the extinction of viable avenues to progress from the back deck to owning and running an independent fishing operation, and expressed concern over a loss of knowledge in the trawl fishery. - Difficulties in obtaining a loan were among the factors participants believed contributed to the lack of new entrants. - Interview analysis and quota transaction data indicate that it may be difficult to make and maintain an income by acquiring small amounts of quota.
-QS transactions usually involve large increments of quota and multiple species (most transactions involved amounts equivalent to over 10,000 quota pounds).
+- There is a perceived lack of new entrants and young people in the groundfish fishery; new entrants face a cost barrier that may prevent them from entering the fishery. - Interviewees lamented the extinction of viable avenues to progress from the back deck to owning and running an independent fishing operation.
+They also expressed concern over a loss of knowledge in the trawl fishery. - Difficulties in obtaining a loan were among the factors participants believed contributed to the lack of new entrants. - Interview analysis and quota transaction data indicate that it may be difficult to make and maintain an income by acquiring small amounts of quota.
+QS transactions usually involve large increments of quota and multiple species (most transactions involved amounts equivalent to over 10,000 quota pounds), thus, there may be little opportunity left in the market for small quota acquisitions.